Earth1283/PyWord/README.md

 Hence the name PyWord.

 # Copyright
 This is licensed under the MIT license, meaning that you are **welcome** to copy, edit, and remix this absolute garbage.
-You also **have the right to** sell my absolute piece of garbage for howerver much its worth.
+You also **have the right to** sell my absolute piece of garbage for however much it's worth.
 Just tell me beforehand.
+## Note to remixers
+For those who want to build upon my project, you are more than welcome to do so.
+Just give me some credit in a commented line at the beginning or end.
+I have labeled this script reasonably well to make sure that the code is easily understood.